copperdogma/next-authjs-psql-base-template/scratchpad-docs.md

   - [ ] Clarify that when using the `dev:test` script, `NODE_ENV=test` might influence application behavior (logging, mocks).
   - [ ] Strongly emphasize that the `NEXTAUTH_SECRET` fallback in `lib/auth-edge.ts` for dev/test _must_ be replaced with a strong, unique secret in production.
   - [ ] While Zustand is fine, ensure the AI is guided to use it for genuinely global client state and not as a default for all client-side state if React context or local component state is more appropriate.
-  - [ ] Note that the `app/api/test/firebase-config/route.ts` endpoint should be disabled or secured in production environments.
   - [ ] Add documentation stubs or reminders for the AI to document new API endpoints, components, or major architectural decisions.
   - [ ] Briefly document or include a placeholder for how more granular permission handling (beyond basic ADMIN/USER roles) could be implemented.
   - [ ] Add a simple example or documentation stub for caching strategies (e.g., with Redis).
-  - [ ] Include a prompt/reminder for the AI to tighten Firebase security rules (`firestore.rules`, `storage.rules`) based on application logic during development.
   - [ ] Consider mentioning common PostgreSQL-specific optimizations or features if they are likely to be relevant for projects built from the template.
   - [ ] Stress the importance of keeping `project-reference.mdc` (or the main AI context document) updated as the template evolves or is used.
   - [ ] Guide the AI to consistently use the Next.js `<Image>` component for image optimization.